-- 1. When students pick up their schedules during walk-through registration, they may contact their counselor to request any course changes before school begins. - 2.
+- 1. Students may contact their counselor to request any course changes before school begins. - 2.
 No course changes, including AP courses, will be made during the first four weeks of the school year except due to error, misplacement or administrative necessity (e.g. balancing class size or staff changes). - 3.
 After the first four weeks of school and prior to any consideration of course changes, communication among students, parents and teachers is expected in order to address the circumstances of any request.